-David Swensen, the manager of Yale University’s $27 billion endowment fund, is regarded as one of the greatest investors in history and for good reason, as the fund has averaged a 12.5% per annum return for thirty years (source).
-His strategy in building the esteemed university’s fund is predicated around simple, common-sense investing.
-He detailed this strategy in the 2005 book “Unconventional Success,” which translates his theory of building an investment portfolio for an Ivy League University into something anyone can understand.
+David Swensen, the late manager of Yale University’s $27 billion endowment fund, is regarded as one of the greatest investment minds in history for good reason.
+The fund has averaged a 13.6% per annum return for thirty years.
+His strategy for the esteemed university’s fund was predicated around simple, common-sense investing.
+He detailed the plan in the 2005 book “Unconventional Success,” which translates his theory of building an investment portfolio for an Ivy League University into something everyone can understand.

-Throughout the book, Swensen stresses two points that he believes are essential for any investor:
+Throughout the book, Swensen stresses two points that he believes are essential for successful investing:

 Why real estate?

-Swensen strongly supports the concept of portfolio diversification.
-His reasoning for this is simple and harkens back to the old saying “don’t put all your eggs in one basket.”
+Swensen strongly supported the concept of portfolio diversification.
+His reasoning was based on the simple saying “don’t put all your eggs in one basket.”
 Spreading a portfolio across an array of asset classes reduces risk while allowing for increased returns.

-Real estate is one asset class Swensen recommends investors allocate anywhere between 15 and 20% of a portfolio into.
-Since real estate responds to different market forces than stocks or bonds, this insulates a portion of your portfolio from market corrections and crashes.
+Swensen recommended investors allocate anywhere between 15 and 20% of their portfolio into real estate.
+Low correlation offers a buffer against the volatility of the stock market.
 In “Uncommon Success,” Swensen states that real estate risks and returns fall somewhere between those of bonds and equities.

-Today, DiversyFund is making it easy to invest like Swensen through their online platform.
-Technology and the power of crowdfunding have made real estate investing for the typical investor simple.
-It’s never been easier to add real estate and diversification, to your portfolio.
-And just like Swensen our real estate projects are all vetted by our professional team of experts.
-We bring top-quality real estate investments to your portfolio and you don’t need millions of dollars to get started anymore.
+These days, DiversyFund is making it easy to invest like Swensen through our online platform.
+It’s never been easier to add real estate and diversification to your portfolio.
+And — just like Swensen — our real estate projects are all vetted by our professional team of in-house experts.
+We bring top-quality real estate investments to your portfolio, and you don’t need millions of dollars to get started.

-In addition to an in-depth discussion of his allocation strategies, Swensen stressed the damages he claims actively-managed mutual funds have caused average investors.
+Alongside sharing his allocation strategies, Swensen stressed the damages he claimed actively managed mutual funds have caused average investors.
 These funds typically charge high fees in exchange for management expertise that allows an investment to “beat the market.”
 However, these funds frequently fail to do just that.